The influence of various factors on high school football helmet face mask removal: a retrospective, cross-sectional analysis

 National Athletic Trainers Association

 Swartz, Erik E.; Decoster, Laura C.; Norkus, Susan A.; and Cappaert, Thomas A., "The influence of various factors on high school football helmet face mask removal: a retrospective, cross-sectional analysis" (2007).
-Kinesiology Scholarship.
+Journal of Athletic Training.
 18.

 Copyright © National Athletic Trainers' Association, Inc.